 Many women ponder over this question even before they conceive a baby.
 Some women dread having kids thinking that their life, or at least their career path, is going to be dead on their baby's arrival.
 Women stress over it in a way that men could never understand no matter how open and progressive they may be.
 So what is the answer to this question?
 Hint: You are the only one who knows.

-The traditional model of stay-at-home moms caring and attending to their kids' every need while their husbands go out to work to bring home the bacon are long gone.
+The traditional model of stay-at-home moms caring and attending to their kids' every need while their husbands go out to work to bring home the bacon is long gone.
 Many women have careers now and some are even the main breadwinners in their household.
 But the notion that "good" moms are supposed to sacrifice their personal hopes and dreams for the sake of their kids is very much alive.
 The interesting and sad thing is that the criticism and shame inducing comments don't usually come from men, but from women themselves.

 Many stay-at-home moms criticize working moms for letting nannies and daycares help raise their kids, thinking they are selfish for choosing their careers over their kids.
 Many working moms look down at stay-at-home moms as shallow and lacking ambition.
 They are puzzled by how anyone can be satisfied with "just" being a mom, changing diapers all day long and making sure there is dinner on the table when the "king of the house" comes home after work.
 Moms can't catch a break no matter what decision they make.
 Why is that?
 In my opinion, a big part of it could be explained by cognitive dissonance.